PBorocz/manage/README.md

 ### v0.3.0 - 2023-12-30

-- CHANGED **BREAKING**: Changed the name of the `pre-commit` method to `pre_commit` (previously was `run_pre_commit`).
+- **BREAKING** CHANGE: Changed the name of the `pre-commit` method to `pre_commit` (previously was `run_pre_commit`).

-- CHANGED **BREAKING**: Changed the name of the command to publish a package to PyPI to `poetry_publish` (previously was `publish_to_pypi`).
+- **BREAKING** CHANGE: Changed the name of the command to publish a package to PyPI to `poetry_publish` (previously was `publish_to_pypi`).

-- CHANGED **BREAKING**: Changed the name of the command to run arbitrary script to `command` (previously was `run_command`).
+- **BREAKING** CHANGE: Changed the name of the command to run arbitrary script to `command` (previously was `run_command`).

-- CHANGED **BREAKING**: Removed the ability to set command-line defaults in the `[tool.manage.defaults]` section of `pyproject.toml`.
+- **BREAKING** CHANGE: Removed the ability to set command-line defaults in the `[tool.manage.defaults]` section of `pyproject.toml`.

-- CHANGED: Command-line overrides to method arguments are now _specific_ to the method.
+- CHANGE: Command-line overrides to method arguments are now _specific_ to the method.
 For example, if your `pyproject.toml` file contained the default argument to poetry\_version's bump\_level to be _patch_ (as that's your most common release), but you wanted to perform a _major_ release, simply override the bump_level on the command-line:

 ``` shell
 % manage 1_bump ... --poetry_version:bump_level major
 ```

-- ADDED: New command-line flag `--debug` for more detailed/operational debugging output.
+- ADD: New command-line flag `--debug` for more detailed/operational debugging output.

 ### v0.2.1 - 2023-12-26

-- FIXED: Minor updates to README.md file.
+- FIX: Minor updates to README.md file.

 ### v0.2.0 - 2023-12-26

-- CHANGED: **BREAKING!** -> Move from standalone `manage.yaml` to reading targets & recipes directly into project's respective `pyproject.toml`.
+- CHANGE: **BREAKING!** -> Move from standalone `manage.yaml` to reading targets & recipes directly into project's respective `pyproject.toml`.
 Conversion can be as easy as using ChatGPT (or ilk) to convert from yaml to toml and inserting the `tool.manage` prefix.

-- CHANGED: **BREAKING!** -> Renamed `poetry_bump_version` method to `poetry_version` to more closely align with Poetry's command structure.
+- CHANGE: **BREAKING!** -> Renamed `poetry_bump_version` method to `poetry_version` to more closely align with Poetry's command structure.
 Similarly, the method's argument `poetry_version` is now `bump_rule`.

-- CHANGED: Added support for command-line options on behalf of methods that require arguments.
+- CHANGE: Added support for command-line options on behalf of methods that require arguments.
 For instance, the specific `poetry_version` to go "up to" (aka "bump level" in poetry parlance) was an argument setting on the respective step definition in `pyproject.toml` (e.g. patch or minor).
 While a default value of "patch" is sufficient for most releases, if a "minor" release was required, the `pyproject.toml` argument would need to be manually changed.
 Now, the following will work:

-- CHANGED: The `print` target is now simply a command-line flag, that runs and then exits; for example:
+- CHANGE: The `print` target is now simply a command-line flag, that runs and then exits; for example:

 ``` shell
 # To print all recipes define in pyproject.toml: